Badisi/xbw/README.md

 __Arguments__

 * `options` - An array of abgx360 options.
 * `success(results)` - A callback which is called when the process is finished.
 The `results` object is an array representing a result for each given file.
-Possible values are {0,-1,-2,-3} respectively for success, error, data error and stealth error.
+Possible values are {0,-1,-2,-3} respectively for SUCCESS, ERROR, DATA_ERROR and STEALTH_ERROR.
 * `progress(data)` - *(Optional)* A callback which is called for every process output.

 __Example__